filmaj/oss-contributors/README.md

 2. If a match is detected, then we try to map that back to a nicer label for a company name.
 Note that multiple expressions from the company catch-all may map to a single company (e.g. AWS, AMZN and Amazon all map back to Amazon).

-## TODO

-1. Describe how to use bigquery in conjunction with this repo.
-1. Real-time visualization of the data.
-2. Tests.

 ## Requirements